-Caciocavallo – This Southern Italian cheese is shaped like a mini gourd, and comes plain or smoked.
-Made with cows’ milk, it is a hand shaped cheese (“Pasta Filata”) and can be eaten as soon as 3 months of ripening.
-Can be consumed while young (usually after 2 months), as well as when aged (up to 2 years).
-The Caciocavallo Silano DOP is made in all the southern provinces- Campania, Calabria, Molise, Basilicata and Puglia.
+This Southern Italian cheese is shaped like a mini gourd and comes plain or smoked.
+Made with cows’ milk, it is a hand-shaped cheese (“Pasta Filata”) and can be eaten as soon as 3 months of ripening.
+It can be consumed while young (usually after 2 months), as well as when aged (up to 2 years).
+The Caciocavallo Silano DOP is made in all the southern provinces- Campania, Calabria, Molise, Basilicata, and Puglia.

-Mozzarella – Authentic Mozarella is made with water buffalo milk.
+Authentic Mozzarella is made with water buffalo milk.
 When made with cow milk, the correct term is “Fiordilatte”.
 The process used is the classic “Pasta Filata”, of hand stretching and kneading after the curd is dipped into hot whey.
 When exported, Mozzarella is most often seen as a soft, fresh cheese formed into a ball shape and stored in water.
 However fresh mozzarella must be eaten within 24 hours and is one of the sublime pleasures on earth!
 You can taste fresh mozzarella in many high-end restaurants in Italy, particularly in Campania where real Mozzarella di Bufala is made.
-At the Vanullo dairy for example, taste just-made Buffalo milk yoghurts, ice creams, and moist mozzarella “braids” (called “treccia”)- an unforgettable experience!
-Delicious served with heirloom tomatoes and fresh basil (called an “insalata caprese”, or “Capri Salad), it’s also the world’s favorite pizza topping.
+At the Vanullo dairy, for example, taste just-made Buffalo milk yogurts, ice creams, and moist mozzarella “braids” (called “treccia”)- an unforgettable experience!
+Delicious served with heirloom tomatoes and fresh basil (called an “Insalata Caprese”, or “Capri Salad), it’s also the world’s favorite pizza topping.

 Sardinia and Sicilian, Italian Islands

-Piacintinu – this unique saffron-colored Sicilian cheese is a hard sheep´s cheese made between October and June and served fresh.
-It is spiked with peppercorns and pairs well with a Sicilian white like Planeta´s buttery Chardonnay.
+This unique saffron-colored Sicilian cheese is a hard sheep´s cheese made between October and June and served fresh.
+It is spiked with peppercorns and pairs well with a Sicilian white like Planeta’s buttery Chardonnay.

 Emilia Romagna, Marche, and Tuscany

-Parmigiano Reggiano – “Parmesan” is perhaps Italy’s best-known cheese.
+“Parmesan” is perhaps Italy’s best-known cheese.
 There is a wild gamut of qualities and prices, with the simplest of this cow-milk cheese being aged 12 months and the more sought-after versions boasting 36 months of aging and an impeccable production process.
-Parmigiano Reggiano has an appellation which is very strict and can only be made in certain areas including Bologna alla sinistra del fiume Reno, Mantova alla destra del fiume Po, Modena, Parma, Reggio nell’Emilia.
+Parmigiano Reggiano has an appellation that is very strict and can only be made in certain areas including Bologna Alla Sinistra del fiume Reno, Mantova alla destra del fiume Po, Modena, Parma, Reggio nell’Emilia.
 Parma is the heart of Parmigiano production; here, they often serve roughly cut chunks of cheese with sparkling wine, an excellent combination.
 You can also grate it over pasta, salad, soup or bread, or toss the rind into a stew for added flavor.

-Bitto – Made near the Valtellina wine producing region of northern Lombardy, Bitto is a wonderful cows cheese that can be “young” (70 days) or aged (“stagionato”) for up to 10 years.
+Made near the Valtellina wine-producing region of northern Lombardy, Bitto is a wonderful cows cheese that can be “young” (70 days) or aged (“stagionato”) for up to 10 years.
 Intense flavor and bouquet.
 A small amount of goats’ milk can also be included.

-Mascarpone – technically not cheese as it is made with cream instead of milk; the process is similar to yogurt.
-The texture is soft and ultra creamy and is saltless, so used for many desserts.
+Technically not cheese as it is made with cream instead of milk; the process is similar to yogurt.
+The texture is soft and ultra-creamy and is saltless, so used for many desserts.
 Mascarpone is the key ingredient in Tiramisu, for example.
 It is also used in savory sauces to add a depth of flavor.

 Castelmagno aged cheese

-Bra – One of the best cheeses in Piedmont, there are different types of Bra: Bra Tenero (young, usually about 45 days), Bra Duro (aged usually for 6 months) and Bra Nostrale.
+One of the best cheeses in Piedmont, there are different types of Bra: Bra Tenero (young, usually about 45 days), Bra Duro (aged usually for 6 months) and Bra Nostrale.
 Bra Duro tends to be the nuttiest one, all delicious.
-Bra is also the Piedmont town that is home to the Slow Food Movement, and is near Barolo and Barbaresco wine country.
+Bra is also the Piedmont town that is home to the Slow Food Movement and is near Barolo and Barbaresco wine country.

 Cheese made from unpasteurized cows milk, fantastic Alpine cheese which is a streaked “blue” produced in the area around Moncenisio.
-Tastes great with late harvest sweet wines.
+Tastes great with late-harvest sweet wines.

 Asiago aged cheese